Learner Credential Wallet Pilot

 How can I assure employers or schools that these credentials are legitimate?

 Administrators at some higher education institutions may already be familiar with digital credentials and may already be issuing them now.
-However, as with any modern innovation, like mobile banking, digital signatures, etc., trust and use among institutions and businesses will need to be established over time.
+However, as with any modern innovation, like mobile banking, digital signatures, etc., trust and use among institutions and businesses will need to be established over time and support is not yet widely available.

-The credentials issued into the wallet can be verified via a website to be run by the DCC and potentially the issuing institution.
+The credentials issued into the wallet can be verified at VerifierPlus, a website to be run by the DCC.
 A verifiable credential can be uploaded to this website to verify the details of the credential (claims) issued by an institution.
+In the future we expect that many higher education institutions, as well as third parties, will run their own verification websites.

 How can I use this on a job or school application?